-The operation of the relay is transparent to the SDLC devices; the relay looks like a leased-line full-duplex synchronous modem.
+The operation of the Relay is transparent to the SDLC devices; the Relay looks like a full-duplex leased line.
 There is no processing of the data in the SDLC frames, other than protection from undetected data errors.
-The relay does not support half-duplex or multi-drop operation.
+The Relay does not support half-duplex or multi-drop operation.